 • Rat bites, malaria and starvation are everyday hazards

-• Medical help and food for over 250 children in Kolkata
+• Medical help and food for over 500 children in 11 slums

 • Education & food for children living at the Bhutan border